guildai/guild.ai/pages/runs.md

 ### Run Directory

 A *run directory* is a unique directory created for a run process.
-Run directories are stored under the *Guild home* for an environment.
-See [Environments](cmd:environments.md) for information about Guild home and the location of runs.
+Run directories are stored under [Guild home](term:guild-home) for an environment.
+See [Environments](/environments.md) for information about Guild home and the location of runs.

-All run metadata and generated files are located in a run directory.
+All metadata and generated files associated with a run are located in the run directory.

+You may move or delete a run directory, however, keep in mind the
+following:

-A run directory can be deleted to remove the run.
-Note however, that deleted run directories for in-process runs will result in an orphaned run process that Guild cannot manage.
-To safely delete a run, either use [runs delete](cmd:runs-delete) or stop the run first, either using [stop](cmd:stop) or by terminating the run operating system process.
+- Avoid moving or deleting a run directory while the run is in a `running` status.
+Stop the run first using [stop](cmd:stop) or by terminating the run process (use [runs info](cmd:runs-info) to show the run `pid`).

+- You can relocated a run using [export](cmd:export) rather than moving the directory.

+- You can delete a run using [runs delete](cmd:runs-delete).
+This command provides a safe-guard for deleting running runs.
+It also lets you restore deleted runs, provided you don't specify the command `--permanent` option.

 ### Run Status